-Ajmal’s story aside, this leaves us asking ourselves a question: If the Police and Media made a hoo-haa about the ‘threatened’ speakers Ajmal Masroor, Mohammed Ansar, Usama Hasan and Mohammed Shafiq, why didn’t they also turn up to the house of Hamza Tzortzis, who was also featured on the Al Shabaab video, for virtually the same amount of time as Mohammed Ansar [alongside him even!]?
+Ajmal’s story aside, this leaves us asking ourselves a question: If the government and Media made a hoo-haa about the ‘threatened’ speakers Ajmal Masroor, Mohammed Ansar, Usama Hasan and Mohammed Shafiq, why didn’t they also turn up to the house of Hamza Tzortzis, who was also featured on the Al Shabaab video, for virtually the same amount of time as Mohammed Ansar [alongside him even!]?

 Hamza Tzortzis and Mohammed Ansar were depicted side by side in the Al-Shabaab video.
 Why does one get Police protection, and was described by the media (Dailymail) as having been ‘singled out’, yet not the other?
 Is it something to do with the fact that Hamza is unjustly considered an ‘extremist’ by the media due his ‘daring’ to present Islam as a holistic way of life?
-Why didn’t the Police come to his house and warn him as well?
+Why didn’t anyone come to his house and warn him as well?

 Why do the media and the police (and presumably government) want people to sympathise with particular Muslim public personalities, and not others?
 Why say that they were threatened, when the video clearly didn’t threaten them?
 Was this a case of capitalising on terrorism for a publicity stunt?